ssk351/cfsmodel-data/README.md

 # cfsmodel-data
-To download cfsmodel data usin "wget" through shell programme
+To download cfsmodel data using "wget" through shell programme